MarkhamHillCoders/markhamhillportal/github-steps.md

 	$ git pull origin my-new-feature-branch

 This will fetch and merge any changes on the remote repo into my local brach with the changes, thus now allowing you to push.

+## Merging the code

+1. Make sure that I have the latest version of the feature branch from the remote repo

+	$ git checkout my-feature-branch
+	$ git pull origin my-feature-branch

+1. Make sure that the feature branch is up to date with `master`, while in the feature branch, execrate the following:

+	$ git pull origin master

+	If there are any conflicts, best to address them here.

+1. Now that I know that the feature branch is up to date with the remote repo and that it has the latest code from `master`, I can now merge these branches.
+I also need to make sure that my local `master` branch is up to date as well.

+	$ git checkout master
+	$ git pull origin master
+	$ git merge --no-ff my-feature-branch